 For program cost, see the estimate worksheet.

 The SKYCTC Radiography Program has specific requirements that must be completed prior to acceptance into the program; please see the program information link below.
 If you are interested in the program you must view the RAD (Radiography Advisement Documentation) Orientation which overviews the program.
 After viewing the Orientation, you will need to fill out the Viewing Verification Form and return it to the address listed.
-Once those pre-requisites are fullfilled, you may send in your Application for Admission.
+Once those pre-requisites are fulfilled, you may send in your Application for Admission.

-The program consists of five consecutive semesters, with completion occuring in May, two years following entrance into the program.
+The program consists of five consecutive semesters, with completion occurring in May, two years following entrance into the program.